-This is when the re-employment age ends in Singapore.
-This doesn’t mean you are not allowed to work anymore, it just means employers are not obliged to offer you employment even if you are fit enough to work.
+This is the re-employment age ceiling in Singapore.
+Hitting this ceiling doesn’t mean you are not allowed to work anymore, it just means employers are not obliged to offer you employment even if you are fit enough to work.

 You also stop paying for CareShield Life premiums at 67, but continue to receive lifelong coverage.

 You must start making CPF LIFE withdrawals, if you haven’t already started at any point after turning 65.